Gaurang-1402/Alexandria/README.md

 size.
 Looking ahead, there are several enhancements I plan to implement.
-One key feature is cloud storage for users’ uploaded books and their reading progress, enabling readers to seamlessly resume their reading from where they last stopped.
+One key feature is cloud storage for users’ uploaded books and their reading progress, enabling readers to seamlessly resume their reading from where they last stopped.
 Another addition I aim to introduce is a virtual shelf where users can store and access multiple books.
 A significant future development would be the inclusion of image rendering within the books, which might require the creation of an HTML and CSS renderer.
-This is a substantial task, explaining its absence in the current version.
+This is a sub-stantial task, explaining its absence in the current version.
 Furthermore, expanding the range of supported file formats and incorporating interactive features like note-taking could greatly enhance user experience.
-A notable limitation of Alexandria at present is its exclusive compatibility with the Oculus Quest 2.
+A notable limitation of Alexandria at present is its exclusive compatibility with the Oculus Quest 2.
 In future versions, I plan to broaden the range of compatible devices to increase accessibility for a wider user base.

 ## Conclusion
-Alexandria joins the ongoing movement in virtual reality (VR), where successful software from the mobile and PC domains are reimagined for immersive environments.
-This project showcases how VR can be harnessed to transform the traditional act of reading into a more engaging and interactive experience, without losing the essence of what makes reading enjoyable.
+Alexandria joins the ongoing movement in virtual reality (VR), where successful software from the mobile and PC domains are reimagined for immersive environments.
+This project showcases how VR can be harnessed to transform the traditional act of reading into a more engaging and interactive experience, without losing the essence of what makes reading enjoyable.
 In using the Oculus Quest 2, Alexandria leverages the platform’s capabilities to improve the user’s reading experience, offering a blend of the familiar and the new.
-The application’s commitment to replicating the comfort of reading a physical book is evident in its choice of EPUB format, lifelike book animations, and an intuitive user interface.
-Looking forward, the introduction of features like cloud storage and broader device compatibility, along with other interactive elements, will undoubtedly expand the application’s appeal and functionality.
-Alexandria is a testament to how digital reading is evolving, with VR playing a significant role in shaping how we engage with long-form narratives in the future
+The application’s commitment to replicating the comfort of reading a physical book is evident in its choice of EPUB format, lifelike book animations, and an intuitive user interface.
+Looking forward, the introduction of features like cloud storage and broader device compatibility, along with other interactive elements, will undoubtedly expand the application’s appeal and functionality.
+Alexandria is a testament to how digital reading is evolving, with VR playing a significant role in shaping how we engage with long-form narratives in the future.

 ### References
 - Kojić, Tanja, et al. "User Experience of Reading in Virtual Reality — Finding Values for Text Distance, Size and Contrast."
 2020 Twelfth International Conference on Quality of Multimedia Experience (QoMEX).
 - EndlessBook.
 [Link](https://assetstore.unity.com/packages/3d/props/endlessbook-134213)